AnthonyAstige/ground-autoform/README.md

 **Installation**

+Add the package

 `meteor add anthonyastige::ground-autoform`

+Add groundType to your forms like so

+`{{> quickForm groundType="insert" ...}}`

 That's it.
-The hooks should automatically ground your autoforms.
+The hooks should now automatically ground that autoforms.

 **Referneces**
 * https://github.com/aldeed/meteor-autoform